herrfugbaum/qsv/README.md

-Process .csv files with an SQL like syntax.
+Process .csv files with a SQL like syntax.

 *Work in Progress*